What has happened if I can’t find my tyres on the website?

 - Vehicle loading (number of passengers / amount of luggage)

-Please make sure you choose the correct pressure, if in doubt call the manufacturer or etyres for advice.
+Please make sure you choose the correct pressure.
+If in doubt call the manufacturer or etyres for advice.

 I have recently had my tyres changed or a puncture repaired and the ‘Check Tyre Pressure’ indicator is still showing.
+What should I do?

-If you have had a tyre changed or had a puncture repaired and the ‘Check Tyre Pressure’ message or symbol is still showing, it may need to be reset.
+If you have had a tyre changed or a puncture repaired and the ‘Check Tyre Pressure’ message or symbol is still showing, it may need to be reset.

-The reset procedure varies for different vehicles, it is best to check the owners' handbook for the exact reset procedure for your vehicle, but it can often be performed in the following ways:
+The reset procedure varies for different vehicles.
+It is best to check the owner’s handbook for the exact reset procedure for your vehicle, but it can often be performed in the following ways:

 - Some vehicles reset automatically after about 15 miles of driving.

-- Some vehicles in particular early BMW Minis have a button under the handbrake which is pressed while the ignition is switched on and held down until the indicator goes away.
+- Some vehicles( in particular early BMW Minis) have a button under the handbrake which is pressed while the ignition is switched on and held down until the indicator goes away.

-- Some vehicles are reset by entering the menu through the trip computer or the satnav and navigating to the ‘Tyre Pressure Indicator Reset’ or a similarly named option.
+- Some vehicles are reset by entering the menu through the trip computer or the satnav and navigating to the ‘Tyre Pressure Indicator Reset’ or a similarly-named option.

 It is good practice to check and inflate all four tyres to the recommended pressures before performing the reset procedure.
-The reset procedure often memorises the current tyre pressures, and if any of them are low, you risk memorising an incorrect pressure for other wheels on the vehicle.
+The reset procedure often memorises the current tyre pressures, and if any of them are low you risk memorising an incorrect pressure for other wheels on the vehicle.

 I have reset the ‘Check Tyre Pressure’ indicator but it has come back on after a few miles.
+What should I do?

-If you have reset the ‘Check Tyre Pressure’ indicator and it has come back on, it is important to check the air pressure inside all four tyres.
+If you have reset the ‘Check Tyre Pressure’ indicator and it has come back on, it is important to check the air pressure in all four tyres.
 It is possible that one of the other tyres on the vehicle has a fault and may need inspecting.
 Please check the air pressure and inflate the tyres as necessary and arrange for any tyre losing air pressure to be inspected by etyres.